 As I started puberty, I found myself in relationship after relationship.
 Maybe it was because I was physically attractive and known as the “six-pack” kid, or maybe because I had some other feature that my shy self couldn’t recognize.
 Regardless, I had nine years of relationship after relationship.I only had 3 weeks in a row of being single until I was 25.

 When one relationship ended, I put on my game face and jumped into the field of love to find another girl.

 Looking back, I can recall intense anxiety of being alone.

 This fear of being single and seeing everyone else in a relationship made me feel inadequate.
 I didn’t just want a relationship.
 I desperately needed one to feel good about myself.

 In fact, after my college sweetheart ended things, I spent 2 months searching for the next girlfriend.
 I would go out every Friday and Saturday night with buddies; not to spend time with them, but to use them as social proof that I wasn’t some loser frantically searching for the next girl.
-I would average 3-7 numbers a night, and usually a few make out sessions.
+I would average 3-7 numbers a night, and usually, a few make-out sessions.
 The moment the bar I was in was filled with women I had already talked to or had no desire for, I grabbed my buddies and we went to the next one.
 Talk.
 Get Number.
 Repeat.

 At the time, despite my deep insecurities filling me with anxiety, I felt like the MAN.
 I was going on dates at least 3 times a week, and on average, seeing 3-5 different women at the same time.
-My friends used to laugh because they couldn’t keep the names straight of all the woman I was spending time with.
+My friends used to laugh because they couldn’t keep the names straight of all the women I was spending time with.